mdros/card-game/server/README.md

 # Card Game Backend Server

-A GraphQL server built with Apollo Server, Prisma, and TypeScript for a Star Wars card game.
+A GraphQL server built with Apollo Server, Prisma, and TypeScript for a card war game.

 ## Tech Stack